swiftlang/swift-evolution/proposals/0540-default-target-settings.md

 ```

 This pattern comes up over and over again across the package ecosystem.
-Selectively adopting upcoming language features across all targets is very common.
+Selectively adopting upcoming language features for all targets is very common.
 For the prototypical primary-test target pair,
 duplicating one or two settings might not be ideal, but it is feasible.
 For packages with many targets and/or complex manifest files,
-it came become quite challenging to reason about the setting being applied.
+it can become quite challenging to reason about the setting being applied.

 A possible solution involves applying a constant array to each target.
 This is sufficient as long as all targets use identical settings.